A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: A General Framework for Design-Based Estimation

 As is more clearly illustrated in the following section, there is a small trade-off in precision and bias between the H\'ajek and LOO-MI estimators.
-However, if a researcher is most concerned with unbiased estimation, the LOO-MI estimator presents an unbiased version of the H\'ajek estimator.
+However, these two estimators are ultimately very similar and in fact asymptotically identical under the regularity conditions discussed in Supplement G.